Free office software

 SoftMaker FreeOffice is available for Windows and Linux (and there's a companion app for Android) and offers effortless editing of Microsoft Word, Excel and PowerPoint files.
 It can also export files in EPUB and PDF export.

 FreeOffice contains three apps delivering the familiar combination of word processing, spreadsheets and presentations.
 While the feature set isn't quite as extensive as LibreOffice - it lacks mail merging, and the spreadsheet charts aren't as spectacular - it's faster, can open password-protected Office and WordPerfect documents (provided you know the password) and covers the office software basics very well.

 4. WPS Office Free

-It borrows the ribbon interface from newer versions of Microsoft Office, so you'll be up and running in no time, but the drawbacks of the free edition might be enough to put you off.
+WPS Office borrows the ribbon interface from newer versions of Microsoft Office, so you'll be up and running in no time.

 5. Google Docs